-The ever-talented Emily Smith from Boutierre Girls shares her top tips on flower arranging and shows us how to easily breathe new life into your home using beautiful blooms.
+Emily Smith from Boutierre Girls shares her top tips on floral arranging and shows us how to easily update our home using flowers.

 When it comes to updating the home, you’d be forgiven for thinking that in order to make a real difference visually, you have to undertake a big DIY project or mini renovation.
 It’s just not entirely true.

 You can, in fact, easily update your interiors with little things such as flowers, soft furnishings or affordable décor items.

 For most people, however, bringing flowers into their homes and arranging them can be off-putting as not everyone has the confidence to know what will make an impact or the time to arrange them.

 “In Autumn, go for beautiful earthy-tones filled with yellows, oranges and reds.”

 “I think it’s really special to get a beautifully arranged floral bunch from a florist on special occasions or when treating yourself,” the founder of floral studio Boutierre Girls, Emily Smith, explains.

 “But if you want to use flowers to spruce up your home,” the florist says, “there are a few really quick and easy things you can do to maximise effect.”